Progress slow on virus relief bill as negotiations continue

 On the Senate floor, McConnell, R-Ky., re-upped his complaint that Democrats are taking too tough a line.
 McConnell is not a direct participant in the talks but is likely to be an important force in closing out any potential agreement.

 The White House is seeking opportunities to boost Trump, like providing another round of $1,200 stimulus payments and extending the supplemental jobless benefit and partial eviction ban.
-Pelosi, the top Democratic negotiator, appears intent on an agreement as well, but she’s made it clear she needs big money for state and local governments, unemployment benefits and food aid.
+Pelosi appears intent on an agreement as well, but she’s made it clear she needs big money for state and local governments, unemployment benefits and food aid.

 “It was productive, we’re moving down the track.
 We still have our differences, we are trying to have a clearer understanding of what the needs are, and the needs are that millions of children in our country are food insecure,” Pelosi said.
 “Millions of people in our country are concerned about being evicted.
 Tens of millions of people are on unemployment insurance.”